vildekristine99/DAT110-oblig2/README.md

 - augmenting the broker storage such that buffering of messages for the clients becomes possible. **Hint:** you will need an additional hash-map in Storage.java to store a set of messages for a user that is currently disconnected.
 - changing the implementation of how a connect from a client is handled by the dispatcher.**Hint:** you will have to send any buffered messages to the connecting client.
-- changing the implementation of how a publish from the client is processed by the dispatcher.**Hint:** if a subscribing client is currently disconnected (does not have a session), then the message will have to be buffered
+- changing the implementation of how a publish-message from the client is processed by the dispatcher.**Hint:** if a subscribing client is currently disconnected (does not have a session), then the message will have to be buffered.

 You may use the ChApp-application or a revised version of the IoT-system to test the buffering implementation; or alternatively write a unit test similar to the ones found in the `no.hvl.dat110.broker.processing.tests` package to create a scenario where a client (subscriber) disconnects for a while and then reconnects.